thomasfevre/thomasfevre/README.md

 - 👋 Hi, I’m Thomas FEVRE
 - 👀 I’m interested in Python, Javascript, SQLs, Fintech, blockchain and AI.
 Unfortunately, most of my work is in private for confidentiality reasons, so do not hesitate to contact me below !
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Solidity & Rust
 - 💞️ Currently persuing Computer Science Engineering in Fintech, from ESILV school
 - 👀 You can see <a href="https://thomasfevre.github.io/">my portfolio</a>, and also a summary of  <a href="https://github.com/ThomasFevrePROJETS"> my projects from my previous engineering school</a> (CESI)